Rocket attacks hit Ukraine's Lviv as Biden visits Poland

 Associated Press

-LVIV, Ukraine (AP) — Several rockets struck the western Ukrainian city of Lviv on Saturday while President Joe Biden was visiting the capital of Poland, whose border is just 45 miles away.
+LVIV, Ukraine (AP) — Several rockets struck the western Ukrainian city of Lviv on Saturday while President Joe Biden was visiting the capital of neighboring Poland.
 The powerful explosions frightened a city that had been a haven for hundreds of thousands of people fleeing the Russian assault on other parts of Ukraine.

 Thick black smoke rose from the first blast site on the city’s northeastern outskirts for hours before a second set of explosions was reported.

+Lviv has become a humanitarian staging ground for Ukraine, and the attacks could further complicate the already challenging process of sending aid to the rest of the country.

-The regional governor, Maxym Kozytsky, said on Facebook that five people were believed to be injured in the first attack but he did not specify what the two rockets hit.
-Hours later, he reported three more explosions outside the city, again with no details.
+The regional governor, Maxym Kozytsky, said rockets hit an oil facility and a factory both linked to the military.
+Both are in areas that include residences.
+Earlier Saturday, Kozytsky said on Facebook there had been at least four explosions and at least five people were believed to be injured.

-Lviv Mayor Andriy Sadovyi called the second round a rocket attack, saying it did significant damage to an unspecified “infrastructure object.”
+Lviv Mayor Andriy Sadovyi said the second attack did significant damage to an unspecified “infrastructure object.”

+The explosions happened while Biden was in Poland’s capital, Warsaw, about 340 kilometers (210 miles) away, where he visited with Ukrainian refugees, delivered harsh words concerning Russian President Vladimir Putin and warned that Europe must steel itself for a long fight against Russian aggression.

 Lviv had been largely spared since Russia’s Feb.
 24 invasion of Ukraine, although missiles struck an aircraft repair facility near the international airport a week ago.